Strata Title Retirement Villages

 Interested to find out more?

-Our Sales Consultant, Rob Macpherson understands that this can be a difficult process for anyone that doesn’t understand how retirement living works and is always keen to have a coffee or tea with anyone that would like it explained in simple terms.
+Our Sales Team understands that this can be a difficult process for anyone that doesn’t understand how retirement living works and is always keen to have a coffee or tea with anyone that would like it explained in simple terms.

 The Retirement Living Council has put together the Book of Wise Moves – your one stop shop with everything you need to know about retirement living options, from costs to contracts, onsite services and so much more.
 Written to be accessible and easily understood it is also packed with examples to help you make an informed decision.